aays/site_old/_posts/2017-08-30-pandas-dplyr-users-pt1.md

 ### Looking at our data

-`head`, the timeless convenience function for peeking at the top of our data frame, remains largely unchanged across both languages.
+`head` -- the timeless convenience function that lets us check up on the first few rows of our data frame -- remains largely unchanged across both languages.
 The only difference is that it's a _function_ in R and a _class method_ in Python.

 R:
 ```r